Love comes naturally to all human beings. Hatred is learned through education, parenting, friends, etc.

 “Women have waited since the beginning of time to be treated equally.
 I think the time has come now when we can’t wait any more.”- Patricia Arquette

 Feminist understand that no matter how knowledgeable or passionate you are, there’s always more to discover and more nuances to understand.
 Living with privilege that you didn’t ask for, but was born with, can make you blind or simply hide you from the struggles that others experience.
-The idea is to educate and to learn from individuals who are being marginalised.
+The idea is to educate and to learn from individuals who are being marginalized.

 “Feminism cannot be sort of a passive identity.
 It has to be something that we stand up and fight for.” — Cecile Richards